-- 7.11The EIB is committed to engage, on a voluntary basis, in formal meaningful and effective public consultation on selected policies.
-This participatory process allows external the public as well as other relevant stakeholders and EIB staff to participate in the preparation and review of policy documents, contributing to their quality and credibility and acceptance.
+7.11The EIB is committed to engage, on a voluntary basis, in formal public consultation on selected policies.
+This participatory process allows external stakeholders and EIB staff to participate in the preparation and review of policy documents, contributing to their quality and credibility.
 The EIB will normally organise a one round public consultation process prior to submission of the respective policy document to the EIB's Board of Directors (or Management Committee, as applicable).
 The consultation period will be a minimum of 45 working days.
-The EIB may also decide to organise a second round of public consultation period.
-After completion of the consultation and at least 15 working days prior to approval by the corresponding governing body, the final draft policy will be published on the EIB website, together with a draft Consultation Report, the stakeholder submissions and the EIB's reasoned comments on their contributions. - 7.12Stakeholders are informed of future public consultations through the website and to the extent possible through direct electronic mailings.
-The timetable, as well as the contact details for each consultation, is also published on the website.
+The EIB may also decide to organise a second round of public consultation with a consultation period of a minimum of 20 working days and/or public stakeholder meeting(s) during the consultation period.
+After completion of the consultation and at least 15 working days prior to approval by the corresponding governing body, the final draft policy will be published on the EIB website, together with a draft Consultation Report, the stakeholder submissions and the EIB's reasoned comments on their contributions.